KORFITZ1DEV/ALFA/README.md

 # Keywords
 ## paral { }
 Used to play animations in parallel.
+Currently, only the move built-in function is allowed to be executed within a paral statement.
 Note, only allows the same property in a single paral to be changed once.

 ## loop (int i from 1 ..
 2) { }